Ddystopia/Ddystopia/README.md

-I like to write performant and safety-critical software. `malloc`  and `free` are condemned.
+I like to write performant and safety-critical software. `malloc`  and `free` are condemned - don't even mention reference counting.

 - 💬 Ask me about my day.
 - 📫 How to reach me: